genie360s/Fulusi/README.md

-## About FinDaily 📈
+## About Fulusi 📈

-Findaily is a project that aims to build financial awareness on the Tanzania Finance Market with focus on Bank Forex Exchange rates , Stock Markets ( Dar es Salaam Stock Market ) and Government Mutual Funds ( UTT AMIS ).
+Fulusi is a project that aims to build financial awareness on the Tanzania Finance Market with focus on Bank Forex Exchange rates , Stock Markets ( Dar es Salaam Stock Market ), Government Mutual Funds ( UTT AMIS ), Watumishi Housing Fund , Government Bonds and Corporate Bonds.
 Ideally an information platform that provides live data , shows trend on the growth of foreign currencies , stocks and mutual funds to help Tanzanian citizens to invest.

 ## The Why 🤔💭?